darton/RPiMS/README.md

 ## Description

-The Zabbix Agent periodicaly pull temperature,humidity and pressure sensor data and send to Zabbix Server.
+The Zabbix Agent periodicaly pull temperature,humidity and pressure sensor data from redis db and send to Zabbix Server.

 When any of the doors opens or closed then a message will be sent to the Zabbix server.